Don’t Allow Fear to Destroy Your Peace

 Holy Saturday:

 This day we sit in darkness.
-This day, we experience uncertainty, just as the disciples did, and have no idea what to think or believe about God.
+Today, we experience uncertainty, just as the disciples did, and have no idea what to think or believe about God.
+(The bold lettering and underlining are my emphasis)

 Richard Rohr gives us an understanding of this day through the writings of the unknown 14th-century author of “The Cloud of Unknowing”.
 He says, .…first we have to enter the Cloud of Forgetting—to forget all our certitudes, all our labels, all our explanations….They are nothing but our ego projecting itself.
 It has nothing to do with objective reality.